tomzx/blog.tomrochette.com-content/agi/my-path-to-agi/article.md

 ### A Concise Introduction to Logic (2016-06 - ?)
 Patrick J. Hurley

+### A Hypothetical Dialogue Exhibiting a Knowledge Base For a Program-Understanding System (2016-06 - 2016-07)
+Cordell Green
+David Barstow

 ### Machine Learning (2016-06 - ?)
 Peter Flach